venkatasykam/DevOpsWebApp/README.md

 	ex: git clone -b web-jboss https://github.com/venkatasykam/DevOpsWebApp

-14. configure jboss deploy plugin in maven pom.xml and run the command mvn clean install
+14. configure jboss deploy plugin in maven pom.xml and run the command: mvn clean install

 15. go to http://localhost:9990 --> Deployments --> there you should able to see your app.